Politics - Domestic Policy NORTH AMERICA

 Reuters

-Framing By Emphasis: Headline uses 'leans toward' to suggest judicial inclination, implying outcome prediction.
+Framing By Emphasis: Headline uses 'leans toward' to suggest judicial inclination without overstating outcome.

 "Supreme Court leans toward Trump's move targeting Haitian and Syrian immigrants"

-Proper Attribution: Cites State Department travel warnings to underscore ongoing danger in Haiti and Syria, adding humanitarian context.
+Proper Attribution: Cites State Department travel warnings for Haiti and Syria, adding factual context about current dangers.

 "The State Department currently warns against traveling to either Haiti or Syria, citing widespread violence, crime, terrorism and kidnapping."